postmannen/steward/README.md

 ##### Complete subject example

-For syslog of type event to a host named "ship1"
+For Hello Message to a node named "central" of type Event and there is No Ack.

-`ship1.EventACK.Syslogforwarding`
+`central.REQHello.EventNACK`

-and for a shell command of type command to a host named "ship2"
+For CliCommand message to a node named "ship1" of type Command and it wants an Ack.

-`ship2.CommandACK.CLICommand`
+`ship1.REQCliCommand.CommandACK`

 ## TODO